-The question is whether this higher interest rate backdrop has fed through into the returns on savings accounts, or if the silent threat of inflation is eating into hard-earned savings.
+The question is whether any eventual higher interest rate backdrop will feed through into the returns on savings accounts, or if the silent threat of inflation will continue eating into hard-earned savings.

 Best savings accounts

-Despite the 25 basis point rise to the Bank of England’s base rate, the best return you can get on an easy access cash ISA is just 1.16%, according to data from Money Saving Expert.
+Despite the Bank of England’s base rate, the best return you can get on an easy access cash ISA is just 0.65%, according to data from Money Saving Expert.

-Whist many savers like to keep their savings flexible in case of an emergency, if you’re willing to lock your money up for a minimum of five years and have at least £2,000, the best return you can get stretches to 2.15%.
+Many savers like to keep their savings flexible in case of an emergency.
+Rainy day funds have only become more popular in the wake of the Covid-19 pandemic and this is a trend we see continuing as the economy recovers.
+If you’re willing to lock your money up for a minimum of five years and have at least £2,000, though, the best return you can get stretches to 1.4%.

 Effects of inflation on your savings

-If you’re money is growing in a savings account, what’s the problem?
-Well, whilst the number in your account might look like its inching higher, the value of your money is actually being eroded by inflation.
+If your money is growing in a savings account, what’s the problem?
+Well, whilst the number in your account might look like it’s inching higher, the value of your money is actually being eroded by inflation.

-The pace of inflation slipped back to 3% in December, it’s first fall in six months, but the rate of price growth is still towering above the returns on cash savings account and is well-ahead of wage growth in the UK.
+The pace of inflation slipped back to 3% in December, its first fall in six months, but the rate of price growth is still towering above the returns on cash savings accounts and is well ahead of wage growth in the UK.